 All implants have a limited life expectancy and the longevity will vary with each patient depending on their age, weight, activity level and medical condition(s).

 Yes, for about six weeks we recommend that you use a walker, a cane or crutches.
-The Joint Care Coordinator or discharge planner can arrange for them if necessary.
+The Joint Care Manager or discharge planner can arrange for them if necessary.